Français

 They made scientific studies over 14 years to achieve the method.
 Scientific research includes studies of historical statistics and data based on known (cell) behaviours.
 In the same way meteorological offices predict the climatic changes for the next few years because experts have made the study over the last 100 or more years and inserted those historical parameters with the help of a software program.

 We have been helping mothers since 1997.
 A Doctor is not a biologist- it is unlikely that he has ever seen a human egg under the microscope, probably not, as it is not his expertise to be a biologist.
-Also, Doctors can disagree with other Doctors on most ailments and when they use drugs and remedies they are often not conversant with the make up of the drug or its side effects or that natural healing can cure just as well on certain ailments.
-So the DNA of the sperm is either Y or X but in order to create the fusion energy for a new cell you need the opposite PH of the egg (it also helps to penetrate the egg membrane) The egg alternates its ph so accordingly it decides to fuse with a Y or X sperm according to whether its PH is acidic or alkiline.
+Also, Doctors can disagree with other Doctors on most aliments and when they use drugs and remedies they are often not conversant with the make up of the drug or its side effects or that natural healing can cure just as well on certain ailments.
+So the DNA of the sperm is either Y or X but in order to create the fusion energy for a new cell you need the opposite pH of the egg (it also helps to penetrate the egg membrane).
+The egg alternates its pH so accordingly it decides to fuse with a Y or X sperm according to whether its pH is acidic or alkaline.
 By going backwards the biologists worked out a formula based on various parameters to find out when the egg is accepting a Y or X sperm and that is your BabyByGender Calendar.

 12. Since my gender preference is not 100% guaranteed, should I go ahead or not?

 You know there is a small chance of failure.
-Little in life is totally guaranteed- even the contraceptive pill is not guaranteed and has a failure rate, yet most use it and rely on it When you choose to go ahead you will be one of many thousands of mothers all over the world making the same decision.
-You have a 90% chance of success (according to our records in the market place) if you follow the calendar disciplines but any baby-boy or baby-girl will always arrive as a perfect gift and joy.
+Even the contraceptive pill is not guaranteed and has a failure rate, yet most use it and rely on it.
+When you choose to go ahead you will be one of many thousands of mothers all over the world making the same decision.
+You have almost 90% chance of success (according to our records in the market place) if you follow the calendar disciplines, but any baby boy or baby- girl will always arrive as a perfect gift and joy.
 Statistics definitely show that once you have 2 babies of the same gender your chance are high that your next baby will be of the same gender.
 This is because your ovulation cycle is favorably based on a polarity for the same gender.

 You can as soon as your periods have returned and have re-started their cycle.